This article was updated at 10 p.m. on 9/25 to include a statement from the Student Association’s E-Board.

 Just over two weeks after the resolution passed, the SA’s Judicial Board struck down three clauses — one calling on the University to sever ties with defense contractors, another prohibiting SA partnerships with companies supporting the Israeli military and the third, which recognized Israel as an apartheid state.

-The statement comes after a new SA Congress was elected, which will meet for the first time Tuesday evening.
 It remains to be seen how this year’s representatives will tackle student activism, BDS and the deep divides on campus.

 “We speak on behalf of the undergraduate student body when we say: the students of Binghamton University refuse to be willfully ignorant and outright complicit in the genocide of thousands abroad,” the statement read.